pucheng-tan/WordFlow-wiki/Requirements/Actors.md

 - may view their own typing progress through stored user metrics
 - interact with user group(s)
-- interacts with Firebase SDK (user will create a username and password for authentication) *Tom is a high school student with an interest in programming.
+- interacts with Firebase SDK (user will create a username and password for authentication)
+- standard users can belong to a domain

+*Tom is a high school student with an interest in programming.
 He would like to be faster and make fewer errors when he is writing Java code.*

 *Mary is a college student with plans to become a court stenographer.
 She would like to be able to type things as she hears them.*

 ## Administrative User